Estois/NoctuaBot/Fiz'sLostedInstructions.md

 ## /blast
 Summary:

 	- Admin user can PM /blast to BOT
+	- BOT will reply: "For this function to work effectively, ensure that each individual has the BOT running. ie typed /start"
+	- Custom keyboard: "Yes, they are all running the BOT."
-	- BOT will reply "What type of Blast Message will this be?"
+	- BOT will reply "Okay, what type of Blast Message will this be?"
-	- List down options: 'For Acknowledgement Only' and 'Response required'
+	- Custom keyboard: 'For Acknowledgement Only' and 'Response required'
 	- Admin user chooses one of those options
 	- BOT will reply "Please enter the message you wish to blast."
 	- Admin user will key in message and send
 	- BOT will reply specifically:
-		[For acknowledgement only]:
+		[For acknowledgement only]: Your message has been blasted.
+I will continue to blast the message every 1 hour until it has been acknowledged.
-		[Response required] :
+		[Response required] : Coming soon

 ## /orderFood Function